CyberDave80/AI2C-Prereqs/lesson09/Clean Code/python_formatter_linter_exercises.md

 ✅ *Check*: The file should now be properly formatted with consistent indentation and spacing.

+🎯 *Extra*:  config VS Code to use black as its autoformatter on python files.

 ---

 ### Exercise 2: Format an Entire Directory

 **Goal**: Use `black` to format all `.py` files in a project.

+1. Inspect the remaining files and observe how they change after running black.

 ```bash
 black .